Planned Parenthood v. Casey: Undue burden standard

 In replacing the trimester framework with the viability framework, the plurality also replaced the strict scrutiny analysis under Roe, with the "undue burden" standard previously developed by O'Connor in her dissent in Akron v.
 Akron Center for Reproductive Health.
+According to the dissenters in Akron, the undue burden standard had been the governing rule in Roe's first decade.
 A legal restriction posing an undue burden is one that has "the purpose or effect of placing a substantial obstacle in the path of a woman seeking an abortion of a nonviable fetus."
 An undue burden is found even where a statute purports to further the interest of potential life or another valid state interest, if it places a substantial obstacle in the path of access to abortion.
 The Supreme Court in the 2016 case Whole Woman's Health v.
-Hellerstedt clarified exactly what the 'undue burden' test requires: "Casey requires courts to consider the burdens a law imposes on abortion access together with the benefits those laws confer."
+Hellerstedt clarified what the 'undue burden' test requires: "Casey requires courts to consider the burdens a law imposes on abortion access together with the benefits those laws confer."
 The Supreme Court further clarified in the 2020 June Medical Services, LLC v.
 Russo opinion written by Justice Stephen Breyer with respect to the undue burden standard: "[T]his standard requires courts independently to review the legislative findings upon which an abortion-related statute rests and to weigh the law's "asserted benefits against the burdens" it imposes on abortion access.
 579 U.S., at ___(slip op., at 21) (citing Gonzales v.
 Carhart, 550 U. S. 124, 165 (2007))."
 In Whole Woman's Health v.
 Hellerstedt the court described the undue burden standard in its overall context with these words:

 In applying the new undue burden standard, the plurality overruled City of Akron v.
 Akron Center for Reproductive Health, 462 U.S. 416 (1983) and Thornburgh v.
 American College of Obstetricians and Gynecologists, 476 U.S. 747 (1986), each of which applied "strict scrutiny" to abortion restrictions.